arborelia/georando/README.md

 On maps that are not localized to one country, you can get country streaks from correctly identifying the country N times in a row.
 The map category will have **3 Country Streak**, **4 Country Streak**, and **5 Country Streak** unlocks for when you accomplish this.

-Some of the filler items are "Score Boost +100" and "Score Boost +500" items.
-You can consume these to add to your score for a round when you get close to a target score.
-You cannot add them to a single location.
+There are "Score +100" and "Score +10" items that add 100 to your round score (not location score) from here on.
+There are also items like "Country Score +100" that add to your score for the round if it's on a country-specific map, because those are usually harder.

 ### Sometimes checks are easy